opendaylight/integration-test/test/tools/clustering/cluster-monitor/README.markdown

-Cluster Monitor Tool
+# Cluster Monitor Tool
-Author: Phillip Shea
-Updated: 2015-May-07

 This tool provides real-time visualization of the cluster member roles for all shards in the config datastore.
 It is useful for understanding cluster behavior in when controllers are isolated, downed, or rebooted.

-A file named 'cluster.json' containg a list of the IP addresses of the controllers is required.
-This resides in the same directory as monitor.py.
+A file named `cluster.json` containing a list of the IP addresses of the controllers is required.
+This resides in the same directory as `monitor.py`.
-"user" and "pass" are not required for monitor.py, but they may be needed for other apps in this folder.
-Because the contains configuration information unique to your environment, it may be more convenient to copy the contents of this folder out of git to prevent these settings from being overwritten by updates.
+"user" and "pass" are not required for `monitor.py`, but they may be needed for other apps in this folder.
+Because this configuration information unique to your environment, it may be more convenient to copy the contents of this folder out of git to prevent these settings from being overwritten by updates.